 Do we know what causes anal cancer?

-The exact cause of anal cancer is not known, but most anal cancers seem to be linked to infection with the human papilloma virus (HPV).
+Most anal cancers seem to be linked to infection with the human papilloma virus (HPV).
 While HPV infection seems to be important in the development of anal cancer, the vast majority of people with HPV infections do not get anal cancer.

-A great deal of research is now under way to learn how HPV might cause anal cancer.
-There is good evidence that HPV causes many anal squamous cell carcinomas.
-But the role of this virus in causing anal adenocarcinomas is less certain.
-More than 100 subtypes of HPV have been found.
+More than 150 subtypes of HPV have been found.
 The subtype known as HPV-16 is often found in squamous cell carcinoma and is also found in some anal warts.
-Another type, HPV-18, is found less often.
+Another subtype, HPV-18, is found less often.
 Most anal warts are caused by HPV-6 and HPV-11.
 Warts containing HPV-6 or HPV-11 are much less likely to become cancerous than those containing HPV-16.

-Last Medical Review: 01/02/2013
+Last Medical Review: 04/09/2014

-Last Revised: 01/02/2013
+Last Revised: 05/02/2014